ligonteaching/EEP153_Materials/README.md

 3. Helpful to others in group?
 4. Contributed to the smooth working of the team?

-In addition, we&rsquo;ll ask you to give some additional information about each of your teammates, indicating:
+In addition, we'll ask you to give some additional information about each of your teammates, indicating:

--   What were each person&rsquo;s main strengths?
+-   What were each person's main strengths?
 -   Would you like to work with this person again?

-And finally, we&rsquo;ll ask you to:
+And finally, we'll ask you to:

 -   Rank each person according to their overall contribution to the project.

-<a id="org00837c4"></a>
+<a id="org09298f9"></a>

 ### Quality of evaluation

 Your own evaluations are an important individual contribution to the class, and the quality of your evaluations will affect your grade.
-There are three criteria we&rsquo;ll use in judging the quality of your evaluations.
+There are three criteria we'll use in judging the quality of your evaluations.

-1. Prediction of others&rsquo; evaluations of you
+1. Prediction of others' evaluations of you

-    You&rsquo;ll provide evaluations not only of **other** teams, but also of your own team.
-And you&rsquo;ll evaluate not just your teammates&rsquo;
-    contribution to the project, but also your **own** contribution.
+    You'll provide evaluations not only of **other** teams, but also of your own team.
+And you'll evaluate not just your teammates' contribution to the project, but also your **own** contribution.

     Your self-evaluations will affect your grade.
 However, the *way* in which these will affect your grade will depend **not** on how good you say you are, but how accurately you **predict** how others evaluate you.
-In particular, the closer your guesses about others&rsquo; evaluations are to the *average* of what others give you the higher your grade.
+In particular, the closer your guesses about others' evaluations are to the *average* of what others give you the higher your grade.

 2. Information in your own evaluations of others